ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 # Official respository for Legal Tutorial in The 14th European Summer School on Information Retrieval

-Welcome to the Statute Retrieval Tutorial!
+Welcome to the repoistory of legal tutorial in ESSIR'23!

 In this tutorial, we will delve into the world of legal information retrieval, specifically focusing on the identification of relevant statutes given a brief description of a legal situation.
 This task is crucial for legal practitioners, as it enables them to access the written laws that may apply to their cases.
 We explore this subject in more detail in the following.

 ## Task definition: